-Employee Surveys

-We undertake an annual employee survey to allow everyone in the business to comment on how they feel about their role and the environment at the Company and we have various ad-hoc surveys throughout the year which may relate to a particular business area in review or development.
-These surveys allow the Board to make informed decisions which consider the interests of the workforce.
-As a direct result of previous employee survey feedback, a global rating scale for employee performance shall be implemented in the next financial year.
+- Employee Surveys We undertake an annual employee survey to allow everyone in the business to comment on how they feel about their role and the environment at the Company and we have various ad-hoc surveys throughout the year which may relate to a particular business area in review or development.
+These surveys allow the Board to make informed decisions which consider the interests of the workforce. - Town Halls Our 'Town Halls' are a regular business update, presented by the CEO and President of SIE, who is also a Board member of the Company.

-Town Halls

-Our 'Town Halls' are a regular business update, presented by the CEO and President of SIE, who is also a Board member of the Company.
 They are held at either our London premises, an external venue, or virtually if required.
 Each 'Town Hall' gives employees the opportunity to hear about the Company's upcoming plans and initiatives as well as voice questions and provide feedback.